BODA82/WP-Watchtower/README.md

 # WP-Watchtower

-Custom WordPress ools for webmasters and content managers.
+Custom WordPress tools for webmasters and content managers.

+**Currently under development.
+Do not use in production.**